OSGeo/gdal/doc/source/programs/ogrinfo.rst

     Summary Only: suppress listing of individual features and show only summary information like projection, schema, feature count and extents.
+    In JSON output, -so is implicit and listing of features can be enabled with :option:`-features`.

 .. option:: -features